Cat Dandruff: Know The Signs & Symptoms

 If your cat's dandruff is associated with allergies, both food-related and environmental, your vet will likely suggest switching up their diet.
-Your vet may also recommend antihistamines or steroids to reduce the irritation while the cat's body adjusts.
+Your vet may also recommend antihistamines or steroids to reduce the irritation while your cat's body adjusts.

 We know that this preventative measure may be a cat owner's worst nightmare.
 There aren't many cats who tolerate, let alone enjoy, bathtime.
 However, with some cats, regular bathing is necessary.
 (Don't panic!
 Bathing will likely only be necessary every few months) Cat owners may opt to purchase a natural, anti-dandruff shampoo if they know that their feline is prone to dandruff between baths.

 Another easy and effective way to prevent cat dandruff is to make sure that your feline is always hydrated.
-Ensure that your cat always has a fresh, clean water source.
-Whenever possible, keep them indoors or in the shade during peak hours of the day where the sun can be particularly damaging and cause dehydration.
+Ensure that your cat always has a fresh, clean water supply.
+Whenever possible, keep them indoors or in the shade during peak hours of the day when the sun can be particularly damaging and cause dehydration.
 Also, adding wet food to your cat's diet is a great way to help with hydration.

 Additionally, an incredibly effective way to prevent skin issues is by making sure that your feline is being fed a well-balanced diet.
-Again, diet is so important for overall health and wellbeing.
+Again, diet is so important for their overall health and wellbeing.
 Ask your vet which cat food is best and most appropriate for your cat's individual needs.

 Additionally, pay close attention to your cat's overall health.
 Are they overweight?
 Are they getting plenty of mental and physical stimulation?
 Have you noticed any other clinical signs of disease or distress that need to be addressed?
 Cat dandruff can easily be overlooked and brushed off as no big deal.
 However, pet owners should not disregard the fact that it can be a telling sign that their cat's overall health is not where it should be.

 Pet owners who have both cats and dogs know that it is typically easier to get rid of dog dandruff.
-This is solely due to the bath component.
-Dogs typically don't loathe bathtime as most cats do.
-In fact, some dogs love the bath.
-However, it is important to note that if you do have a cat and a dog and only one is experiencing dandruff, several causes can be ruled out as the environment, weather, and anxiety (among others) will likely affect both animals.
+This is mainly because of the bath component.
+Dogs typically don't loathe bath time as most cats do.
+In fact, some dogs love to have a bath.
+However, it is important to note that if you do own a cat and a dog, and only one is experiencing dandruff, several causes can be ruled out, because the environment, weather, and anxiety (among others) will likely affect both animals.